How I Biohack My Longevity

 Over the years, I have experimented with many different exercise regimens, diets, hormones, and prescription drugs.
 At one point, I was taking seven or eight hormones plus about ten prescription drugs at the same time.
 A good friend once said that self-optimization is a little like porn.
 People start out with the soft stuff, then move on to the not-so-soft stuff, and gradually end up at the hard stuff.

-For example, at one point, I was taking over fifteen prescription drugs.
+I started out with supplements but at one point, I was taking over fifteen prescription drugs.
 After a messed-up plant-medicine experience, I was thrown into a deep existential crisis.
 I decided to come off everything.
 Over the course of only a week, I withdrew about a dozen drugs at once.
 For the first time in 7 years, my body was functioning entirely on its own, which was a deeply spiritual experience.

 Since then, I have redesigned my protocol from scratch and have considerably cut down on the number of pharmaceuticals while ramping up my lifestyle efforts.